-21.2 Each car will carry the race number of its driver as published by the FIA at the beginning of the season or the race number that has been allocated to his replacement under Article

-19.1(b)(iii).
-This number must be clearly visible from the front of the car and on the driver's crash helmet.

-Prior to the start of the 2014 World Championship season race numbers will be permanently allocated to drivers by ballot, such numbers must then be used by that driver during every Formula One World Championship Event he takes part in throughout his career.

-Any new drivers, either at the start of or during a season, will also be allocated a permanent number in the same way.

-The only exception to this allocation process will be for the reigning World Champion who will have the option to use the number one.
-The number that was previously allocated to him will be reserved for him in subsequent seasons if he does not retain the title of World Champion.

-- 21.3 The name or the emblem of the make of the car must appear on the front of the nose of the car and in either case be at least 25mm in its largest dimension.
-The name of the driver must appear on the external bodywork and be clearly legible. - 22) TRACK RUNNING TIME OUTSIDE AN EVENT AND WIND TUNNEL TESTING - 22.1 Testing of Current Cars (TCC) shall be defined as any track running time, not part of an Event, in which a competitor entered in the Championship participates (or in which a third party participates on behalf of a competitor), using cars which were designed and built in order to comply with the 2013, 2014 or 2015 Formula One Technical Regulations.
-No competitor may sell or make available a car of the current year to any third party without the full knowledge of the FIA.
+- 21.2 Each car will carry the race number of its driver (or his replacement) as published by the FIA at the beginning of the season.
+This number must be clearly visible from the front of the car. - 21.3 The name or the emblem of the make of the car must appear on the front of the nose of the car and in either case be at least 25mm in its largest dimension.
+The name of the driver must appear on the external bodywork and be clearly legible.

+22) TRACK AND WIND TUNNEL TESTING

+22.1 Track testing shall be considered any track running time not part of an Event undertaken by a competitor entered in the Championship, using cars which conform substantially with the current Formula One Technical Regulations in addition to those from the previous or subsequent year.

-Each competitor will also be permitted to carry out two Promotional Events (PE) with the above cars which will not be considered TCC.
-A PE shall be defined as an event in which a competitor participates purely for marketing or promotional purposes.
-No such test may exceed 100km in length and only tyres manufactured specifically for this purpose by the appointed supplier may be used.
+Each competitor will however be permitted to carry out two promotional events which will not be considered track testing, provided neither exceeds 100km in length.
+During any such test only tyres provided specifically for this purpose by the appointed supplier may be used.